switchboard-xyz/solana-simple-randomness-example/README.md

 within your function you can make network calls to off-chain resources and determine which instruction on your program to respond with.

+**NOTE:** Scheduled and periodic calls are also supported but out of scope for this example.

 In this example when a user makes a guess, we will trigger a Switchboard Function with our PROGRAM_ID, MIN_RESULT, MAX_RESULT, and the requesters USER_KEY.
 With this information we can generate randomness within the enclave